vnetcon/curvy/README.md

 database.properties and email.properties values can be overide by writing same files int /opt/vnetcon/conf directory.
 This can be usefull when deplooying the application to different environments.

+## Building
+Curvy is built on following components:
+* [jdbc-rest](https://github.com/vnetcon/jdbc-rest): A JDBC driver for connecting to databases and converting SELECT statements to JSON
+* [jdbc-restservlet](https://github.com/vnetcon/jdbc-restservlet): REST-API engine build on jdbc-rest
+* Tomcat 9 web server

+To build all from scrach you need to
+1. Clone jdbc-rest and build it
+2. Clone jdbc-restservlet and build it
+3. Download tomcat
+4. Deploy the war file that have been generated duting step 2 to tomcat